Adult Male Circumcision in Sydney, NSWSydney Clinic2019-05-21T16:47:31-03:00

 There are a number of reasons why men may choose to get circumcised at an adult age.
 Some require circumcision as a cure for conditions like phimosis (an overly tight foreskin) while others choose circumcision for cosmetic and personal reasons.
 Whatever the reason for your choice to have circumcision later in life, we will be pleased to consult with you and schedule a surgery at your convenience.

-With our skin glue closure method, in addition to the standard suture technique, we are able to obtain an improved cosmetic outcome without the typical multiple suture track marks in the skin.
-Adult circumcision procedures in our clinic offer optimal results with the least discomfort.
+With our skin glue closure method, in addition to the standard suture technique, we are able to obtain excellent cosmetic outcomes without the typical multiple suture track marks in the skin.
+Adult circumcision procedures in our clinic can offer good results with little discomfort.

 For more information, or to schedule to speak with our doctor, please contact us today.
 Appointments are generally available within a short time and no referral is required.
-Our experienced doctor specializes in circumcision for men of all ages.
+Our experienced doctor performs circumcision for men of all ages.

 Adult Circumcision Costs in NSW – Medicare Coverage?